Enterprise AI | | 24 min read

 • IT AI use case inventory and service desk automation roadmap.

-• Knowledge base cleanup plan and AI ticket triage pilot.
+• AI ticket triage pilot.

-• Employee self-service AI pilot and ITSM integration plan.
+• ITSM integration plan.

 • Security and vendor review checklist.